 He has degrees in Forestry, Microbiology, Entomology and Pathology from UCD and the University of Florida.
 He was Chairman of Woodlands of Ireland and a board member of COFORD (Council for Forest Research and Development).
 He is a part-time lecturer on Forest Protection at UCD and he is Crann’s representative on the Tree Council of Ireland.

 Diarmuid has a grá mór for the outdoor life and during his student years was Captain of the UCD Mountaineering Club.
 Amongst the highlights of his adventurous travels are an ascent of Kilimanjaro and an expedition to Antarctica.
-He is a member of the Irish Mountaineering Club, Birdwatch Ireland, The Society of Irish Foresters and The Environmental Pillar of the IEN (Irish Environmental Network).
+He is a member of the Irish Mountaineering Club, Birdwatch Ireland, The Society of Irish Foresters and the Irish Environmental Network.

 Diarmuid is an enthusiastic advocate of forest ecotherapy and ecotourism.
 He believes strongly in the economic, social and environmental benefits they bring to local communities by the creation of forest trails and guided walks.